Skip to Content

 A minimalist travel backpack

-Your backpack is one of your most important pieces of travel gear.
+Your backpack or suitcase is one of your most important pieces of travel gear.
 It needs to be comfortable, lightweight, and the proper size for carry-on use.
-Here is exactly what you should look for in an ultralight travel backpack:
+In this section, I’ll outline exactly what you should look for in an ultralight travel backpack or suitcase.

 In my experience, check-in agents won’t measure your backpack unless it’s obviously too large.
 In fact, I’ve only had my backpack measured once.
 It was packed completely full and just looked massive.
 I was asked to place my bag in one of those metal cages to measure.
 It measured a few inches too long.
 Luckily, they let it slide as the flight wasn’t full.

-While shopping for a backpack, you want one that is ultralight.
+While shopping for a travel backpack or suitcase, look for a model that is lightweight.
 That generally means less than 2 pounds (around 1 kilo).

-The reason you need an ultralight backpack is because the total weight of your bag is limited by the airline carry-on allowance.
-Most airlines only allow you to carry-on 22 pounds (around 10 kilos).
+You need a lightweight piece of luggage because the total weight of your bag is limited by the airline carry-on allowance.
+Most airlines only allow you to carry on 22 pounds (around 10 kg).
+Some airlines only allow you to carry-on 18 pounds (8 kg).
 You don’t want to use a 5 pound backpack that takes up ¼ of your entire luggage allowance by itself.

 The ideal storage capacity depends on what you plan to pack and where you are traveling.
-For example, if you pack camping gear, you’ll need a larger bag.
+If you pack camping gear, you’ll need a larger piece of luggage.
 If you’re traveling to a cold destination, you’ll need more space to accommodate cold weather clothing.
-Travelers who need to pack electrons such as laptops and photography equipment also need a larger backpack.
+Digital nomads who need to pack lots of electrons such as laptops and photography equipment also need a larger backpack.
+If you’re traveling to a warm destination for a few nights, you can get away with a smaller bag.
+Travel backpacks come in a wide range of sizes.
+A few common sizes for ultralight travel include:

-• 50+ liter- Sometimes you need more storage capacity.
-This size pack allows you to carry full camping gear, some larger electronics, and cold weather gear.
-With this size backpack, you’ll have to check it much of the time.
+• 50-60 liters- Sometimes you need more storage capacity.
+This size pack allows you to carry full camping gear, some larger electronics, and cold weather gear if you pack carefully.
+With this size backpack, you’ll have to check it some of the time.
+Sometimes you can carry-on.
+It will depend on the flight and the check-in agent.
 This isn’t really traveling ultralight.

 Carry-on sized travel backpacks